Flag of the United Arab Emirates

 Merchant ships may fly the alternative civil ensign, a red flag with the national flag in the canton.
-Emirates Airlines utilises the UAE flag as part of their livery.
+Emirates Airlines uses the UAE flag as part of their livery.

-All seven Emirates use the federal flag interchangeably as the flag of the emirate.
+All seven emirates use the federal flag interchangeably as the flag of the emirate, however, with the exception of Fujairah, all also emirates have separate flags (though some emirates share the same flag).